marxjohnson/moodle-block_messageteacher/README.txt

 It is Copyright Mark Johnson and Richard Taunton Sixth Form College.
 It is currently maintained by Mark Johnson.

+Development of Version 2.3 was sponsored by Connecting Waters Charter School (http://connectingwaters.org/)

 Development of user image and group support sponsored by Proud Photography (http://www.ProudPhotography.com) – Online Photography School.

 Released Under the GNU General Public Licence http://www.gnu.org/copyleft/gpl.html